rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson0-kubernetes-dashboard.md

 minikube dashboard
 ```
 This should open the web UI in a browser window.
 Alternatively, run `minikube
-dashobard --url` and copy the URL.
+dashboard --url` and copy the URL.

 > ⚠️  You will need to leave the terminal process open (or fork the command into
 > the background) to maintain access to the dashboard.